 Simplified proceedings are governed by Articles 243 to 247 of the SCCP.
-This type of proceeding applies to small cases (ie, cases where the value in dispute is below CHF 30,000), as well as to disputes in 'social matters', such as landlord/tenant disputes, employment disputes, and consumer disputes.
+This type of proceeding applies to small cases (i.e., cases with an amount in dispute below CHF 30,000), as well as to disputes in "social matters", such as landlord/tenant disputes, employment disputes, and consumer disputes.